Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Introduction

-In the last couple of years, open-source Multimodal Large Language Models (MLLMs)~\cite{liu2023improvedllava, li2024cumo, zhu2023minigpt} development has witnessed rapid growth, owing mainly to the increasing number of powerful LLMs~\cite{touvron2023llama2, abdin2024phi3technicalreporthighly, dubey2024llama3herdmodels, deepseekv2, qwen2} and large-scale datasets~\cite{tong2024cambrian1, wang2023cogvlm, chen2024far, internlmxcomposer2_5}.
-The established practice to improve MLLMs at visual understanding tasks is training on increasing data with solely natural language supervision, i.e., a next text token prediction objective~\cite{llava-one, tong2024cambrian1, gpt2}.
-Regardless of the data quantity, training an MLLM involves two primary stages: (i) Pre-Training (PT), aligning embeddings from vision encoder(s) to those inside the LLM, and (ii) Instruction Fine-Tuning (IFT), training the model on conversation data for downstream instruction following tasks.
-However, solely using natural language supervision during training does not guarantee the optimal quality of visual representations inside the LLM.
-To counter this issue, a few works propose simply scaling the number of visual (input) encoders~\cite{tong2024cambrian1, li2024mgm, kar2024brave, fan2024mousi, xformer_ECCV2024, jain2024vcoder, liu2024prismer}, or using visual cross-attention~\cite{nvlm2024, alayrac2022flamingo} inside the LLM, leading to high compute and data costs for convergence during training.
-In this work, we posit that solely using natural language supervision for scaling MLLMs with more data, visual inputs, or network components often overlooks a hidden opportunity to optimize the visual quality of representations inside the LLM directly.
-To that end, we propose to distill knowledge from a set of teacher visual encoders into the LLM's representations during the PT stage through a set of embedding losses (\cref{fig:teaser}c).
-During inference, we only use a single encoder, resulting in a better trade-off between visual understanding performance and efficiency as compared to explicitly feeding (multiple) visual inputs to the LLM (\cref{fig:teaser}a,b).
+Although effective on general visual reasoning tasks, the visual encoder's features usually lack the fine-grained visual information required to perform tasks like spatial/depth reasoning~\cite{mmvp,diva,jain2024vcoder}, which are important visual perception abilities.
+Consequently, several recent works propose simply scaling the number of visual (input) encoders~\cite{tong2024cambrian1, li2024mgm, kar2024brave, jain2024vcoder} to incorporate auxiliary information amicable for improving the model's visual perception abilities.
+However, existing works often require relatively large amounts of training data~\cite{kar2024brave, tong2024cambrian1} and compute~\cite{nvlm2024, alayrac2022flamingo} for convergence, making these impractical for resource and data limited settings.
+Moreover, gains from using multiple visual encoders often come at the cost of latency during inference.
+In this work, we hypothesize that scaling the number of visual inputs and/or training data improves visual perception performance owing to its positive effect on the visual representations inside the LLM.
+Therefore, we explore a hidden opportunity to optimize the visual quality of representations inside the LLM directly.
+To that end, we propose to distill knowledge from a set of expert visual encoders into the LLM's representations during the PT stage through a set of embedding losses (\cref{fig:teaser}c).
+During inference, we only use a single encoder, resulting in a better trade-off between visual understanding performance and efficiency as compared to feeding multiple visual inputs to the LLM (\cref{fig:teaser}a,b).